vaakash/git-it-write/readme.txt

 ## Description

-Github to WordPress allows to publish the markdown files present in a Github repository to your WordPress site.
+Git it Write allows to publish the markdown files present in a Github repository to your WordPress site.
 So with this plugin, whenever the files are added, updated in the repository the WordPress post will be added, updated accordingly.

 This allows people to collaborate with the post, share edits and suggestions in Github which when pulled the WordPress post will be updated automatically.